abpframework/abp/docs/en/Entity-Framework-Core-Oracle.md

 ## Re-Generate the Migrations

-The startup template uses [Entity Framework Core's Code First Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
+The startup template uses [Entity Framework Core's Code First Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) by default.
 EF Core Migrations depend on the selected DBMS provider.
-So, changing the DBMS provider will cause the migration fails.
+Changing the DBMS provider, may not work with the existing migrations.

-* Delete the Migrations folder under the `.EntityFrameworkCore.DbMigrations` project and re-build the solution.
+* Delete the `Migrations` folder under the `.EntityFrameworkCore.DbMigrations` project and re-build the solution.
-* Run `Add-Migration "Initial"` on the Package Manager Console (select the `.DbMigrator`  (or `.Web`) project as the startup project in the Solution Explorer and select the `.EntityFrameworkCore.DbMigrations` project as the default project in the Package Manager Console).
+* Run `Add-Migration "Initial"` on the Package Manager Console window (select the `.DbMigrator`  (or `.Web`) project as the startup project in the Solution Explorer and select the `.EntityFrameworkCore.DbMigrations` project as the default project in the Package Manager Console).

-This will create a database migration with all database objects (tables) configured.
+This will scaffold a new migration for Oracle.

-Run the `.DbMigrator` project to create the database and seed the initial data.
+Run the `.DbMigrator` project to create the database, apply the changes and seed the initial data.

 ## Run the Application